Coupled-channels treatment of $^7\mathrm{Be}(p,\gamma)^8\mathrm{B}$ in effective field theory: Formalism

 We calculate the evidences using Nested Sampling (NS)~\cite{Skilling:2006}.
 There are various implementations of NS, see review article by Brewer~\cite{Brewer:2018}.
 We use MultiNest~\cite{Feroz:2009} implemented in Python~\cite{Nestle} and Diffusive Nested Sampling~\cite{Brewer:2011} to compute the evidences which also generates the posterior distribution for the parameters.

-The \pBe ~calculation presented here is very similar to the \nLi ~calculation in Ref.~\cite{Higa:2020} once the Coulomb interactions are added using the formalism developed for ~\HeAlpha~\cite{Higa:2016igc}.
+The \pBe ~calculation presented here is very similar to the \nLi ~one in Ref.~\cite{Higa:2020kfs} once the Coulomb interactions are added using the formalism developed for ~\HeAlpha~\cite{Higa:2016igc}.
 There is one crucial difference between the \nLi ~and \pBe ~calculations.
 In the former, the energy of the excited $^7\mathrm{Li}^\star$ core is smaller than the binding energy of the $^8$Li ground state.
-This in principle requires that the excited core be included explicitly in the \nLi ~calculation, though in practice the momentum dependence between the EFT without the excited core and the EFT$_\star$ with the excited core degree of freedom are the same up to NNLO corrections.
-In the latter \pBe ~calculation, the energy of the excited $^7\mathrm{Be}^\star$ core is larger than the binding energy of the $^8$B ground state.
-Thus at energies below the excitation of the $^7\mathrm{Be}^\star$ core, one can work with EFT that doesn't include the $^7\mathrm{Be}^\star$ core explicitly.
-However, to describe the resonance M1 capture one should include the $^7\mathrm{Be}^\star$ explicitly as the resonance energy is above the excitation energy of $^7\mathrm{Be}^\star$.
-We restate that the expressions for \pBe ~in EFT and EFT$_\star$ have the same momentum dependence up to NLO.
+This in principle requires that the excited core be included explicitly in the \nLi ~calculation, though in practice the momentum dependence in \EFTgsHead{} and \EFTstarHead{} are the same up to NNLO corrections.
+In the latter \pBe ~calculation, the energy of the excited $^7\mathrm{Be}^\star$ core $E_\star\sim \SI{429}{\kilo\eV}$ is larger than the binding energy of the $^8$B ground state $B\sim\SI{136}{\kilo\eV}$.
+Thus at energies $E\sim B\ll E_\star$ below the excitation of the $^7\mathrm{Be}^\star$ core, one expects that \EFTgsHead{} that doesn't include the $^7\mathrm{Be}^\star$ core explicitly might be sufficient.
+At higher energies $E\gtrsim E_\star$ such as to describe the resonance M1 capture, one should include the $^7\mathrm{Be}^\star$ explicitly as the resonance energy is above the excitation energy of $^7\mathrm{Be}^\star$.
+We restate that the expressions for \pBe{} E1 transition in \EFTgsHead{} and \EFTstarHead{} have the same momentum dependence up to NLO, though, the latter contains explicit $^7\mathrm{Be}^\star$ contributions in the ANCs as shown later in Eq.~\ref{eq:corsssectionStar}.
+We use Bayesian evidences to compare these two EFTs over a range of capture energies to quantify the contribution of the excited $^7\text{Be}^\star$ core.

+Having described the general framework for the Coulomb and strong interaction, it is appropriate to discuss how our results differ from previous EFT calculations~\cite{Zhang:2013kja,Zhang:2014zsa,Ryberg:2014exa,Zhang:2015ajn,Zhang:2017yqc} in the treatment of the short distance physics.
+The differences in the EFT power countings is discussed later in Sections~\ref{sec:Analysis} and \ref{sec:Conclusions}.
+Here we briefly explain the differences in the bound and scattering state construction, independent of the power counting.
+A more detailed comparison is given in Sect.~3.1 of Ref.~\cite{Higa:2020kfs}.